Taiwan's Acer launches cloud computing drive in shift from PC reliance

 Acer has been one of the more notable casualties of a decline in the global PC market.
 Acer's PC shipments fell 20.2 percent in the first quarter of 2014 compared with an overall market decline of 4.4 percent, showed data from researcher IDC.

-That led to a January-March net profit of only T$1 million ($33,200), continuing Acer's trend of booking a meagre profit or loss in every quarter since early 2011.
+That led to a January-March net profit of only T$1 million ($33,200), continuing Acer's trend of booking a meager profit or loss in every quarter since early 2011.

 Over that time frame, Acer has fallen to the world's No.4 PC vendor from No.2, according to researcher Gartner.
 The company has also had three chief executives, and has had to contend with two employees being investigated for insider trading.

 Shares of Acer have fallen almost 80 percent since January 2011.
-They were trading 0.8 percent lower after Thursday's BYOC announcement, compared with a 0.2 percent decline in the broader TAIEX index.
+They were trading 0.8 percent lower after Thursday's BYOC announcement, compared with a 0.2 percent decline in the broader TAIEX index .TWII.

 ($1 = 30.0970 Taiwan Dollars)